qiaoruiyt/qiaoruiyt.github.io/_publications/2025-iclr-gsr.md

 ---
-title: "Mitigating Spurious Correlations via Group-robust Sample Reweighting"
+title: "Group-robust Sample Reweighting for Subpopulation Shifts via Influence Functions"
 collection: publications
 link: 'https://openreview.net/forum?id=aQj9Ifxrl6'
 # excerpt: 'This paper is about the number 2.
 The number 3 is left for future work.'